svenkreiss/databench/v0.3/_sources/tutorial.txt

 -----------

 This is a minimal example showing best practices with ``d3.js`` for Databench.
+This section only focuses on the data flow from Python backend to JavaScript frontend, how d3 adds and removes elements and how it updates their attributes.
+The use of more visual d3 elements like *d3 scales* and *d3 axes* to create a plot is the subject of the next section.
 On the frontend, add

 .. code-block:: html

     <svg id="canvas_basic" width="300" height="300" />

-which is just a SVG canvas in HTML with the id ``canvas``.
+which is just a SVG canvas in HTML with the id ``canvas_basic``.
 Go to the ``<script>`` part of the frontend and add the following at the bottom:

 .. code-block:: javascript